-It turns out that everyone — me as a manager and they as an employee — benefits when employees get to choose what to work on.
-Here’s what we’ve found so far.
+It turns out that everyone—me as a manager and they as employees—benefits when employees get to choose what to work on.
+Here's what we've found so far.

 Employees choose work that interests them.
 We hire job candidates because of their experience and skills, which are manifested interests with documented results.
 The work that interests them is the work they are good at.
 It's why they are working for the organization.
 It's the work they want to get better at, too.

 Employees choose work that helps the company.
 Employees deserve more credit for their instincts.
 They don't need managers telling them what is the highest priority, although prioritization conversations can be helpful in figuring out what to work on first.
 Management, if anything, is creating the framework for knowing what is important and what isn't.
 Employees know what needs to be created and improved because they work every day for the company.
 They see what the company needs.

 Employees are engaged with the work.
 When employees lead the objective setting for the work they are demanding of themselves, highly accountable for results, and completely engaged in the work itself.
 Coaching becomes about helping each employee deliver the work.
 Reviews are about lessons learned and developed skills.

 For managers it's a win-win-win: trust comes easily, engagement happens naturally, and everyone is striving to move the company forward.